DCMZ88/internship/Week 3/Week3Progress.md

 - Repeats for each video in the folder until all videos have been sorted.
 ## Research and Literature Review
 ### Basics of ML Algorithms
-- K-Nearest Neighbour (KNN)
+- Logistic Regression
-- Linear Classification
+- Linear Regression
+- Neural Networks
+### Architecture of ML Algorithms
+- Loss Function
+- Gradient Descent
+- Regularization